Are you wondering how to grow your own holly flowers? If so, this article should help you learn the ropes.

 Those are the ideal conditions – but it is important to note that these tough plants thrive in less than ideal spots, too.
 They can thrive even in very dry or very swampy soil.

-Just keep in mind that, if you are growing this plant primarily for the beauty of its bright-colored berries, you’ll need to have both male and female plants.
-Not all of these plants produce berries – only the female shrubs do this.
+Just keep in mind that, if you are growing this plant primarily for the beauty of its bright-colored berries, you’ll need to have both male and female hollies.
+Not all of these plants produce berries – only the female plant does this.

 Because of this, you should plant a female variety with a male variety nearby.
 There are some cultivars that do not require the presence of a male plant to set fruit so this is another alternative.